-The 2018 MLS season has finally begun and is in full effect after the 10 matches this weekend, March 3rd and 4th, kicked off the season.
+The 2018 MLS Kicks Off and is in full effect after the 10 matches this weekend, March 3rd and 4th, kicked off the season.
 After winning the 2017 MLS Cup defending champions Toronto FC took on Columbus Crew in an early afternoon matchup on Saturday, March 3rd.

 Even though Toronto FC had 58% of the possession during the match, Columbus Crew took the victory 2-0 with goals by Federico Higuaín and Gyasi Zardes.
 Later in the afternoon The Houston Dynamo defeated Atlanta United 4-0.
 The main story of the matchup was Atlanta United’s poor shooting percentage as they had 13 shots but only two were on target.